jzovvo/css-gum/examples/postcss/postcss-functions/README.md

 ![](../_assets/snippet.gif)

-- After running `pnpm dev`, the following snippets will be automatically generated in `.vscode/css.code-snippets`:
+- After running `npm run dev`, the following snippets will be automatically generated in `.vscode/css.code-snippets`:

 ```json
 {